orbeet-io/beaver/README.md

 ## Beaver variables

-`beaver` variables can be used inside your value files, and **only** inside value files, using the following syntax:
+`beaver` variables can be used inside your value files, using the following syntax:

 ```
 <[variable_name]>